-A family member, close friend, or other designated caregiver will become an important member of your extended team to help you prior to surgery and throughout your recovery.
-Please introduce these individuals to Dr. Kim and one of our Physician Assistants.
-Please also make arrangements to have a family member or friend drive you home from the hospital, stay with you for the first few days at home.
+A family member, close friend or other designated caregiver will become an important member of your extended team to help you prior to surgery and throughout your recovery.
+Please introduce these individuals to Dr. Kim.
+Please also make arrangements to have a family member or friend drive you home from the hospital, stay with you for the first few days at home and drive you to your post-op appointment with Dr. Kim.
 If this is a problem, please notify our office.

 BEFORE THE PROCEDURE

-- Please arrive to the hospital two hours prior to your scheduled surgery.
+• Please arrive to the hospital/facility at the time designated by the facility.
+This is usually 2 hours prior to scheduled surgery.

-- Kim will meet with you to answer any last-minute questions and exchange/verify contact information.
+• Dr. Kim will meet with you to answer any last-minute questions and exchange/verify contact information

 DURING THE PROCEDURE

-- A neuromonitoring technician will apply electrodes to your arms and legs to monitor certain nerve signals.
+• A neuromonitoring technician will apply electrodes to your arms and legs to monitor nerves intraoperatively.

-- The total time required for surgery differs from patient to patient depending on the complexity of the procedure.
+• The total time required for surgery differs from patient to patient depending on the complexity of the

 AFTER THE PROCEDURE